adamhatton/john-breedon-bass-tuition-pp4/README.md

 - Should haves: 14 (26%)
 - Could haves: 8 (15%)

-The Epics, User Stories and associated MoSCoW/story points can also be seen in the associated excel document, on the tab named 'User Stories': TO INPUT
+The Epics, User Stories and associated MoSCoW/story points can also be seen in the [associated excel document](docs/project/user-story-and-feature-prep.xlsx) on the tab named 'User Stories'.

 ### Acceptance Criteria

 Once I had my User Stories, I worked through these to break them down into Acceptance Criteria.
 The purpose of this was to provide a reference point for the development to ensure that what was being implemented is actually what was needed.
 It also helped with Testing to ensure that all necessary scenarios were covered.

-I have provided an example of some acceptance criteria below, the full list for each user story can be seen in the associated excel document, on the tab named 'User Story AC': TO INPUT
+I have provided an example of some acceptance criteria below, the full list for each user story can be seen in the [associated excel document](docs/project/user-story-and-feature-prep.xlsx) on the tab named 'User Story AC'.

 **As a site user, I want to be able to contact the tutor, so that I can ask questions**
 - Ability to contact should be presented as a Contact Form